logo

 My personal favorite spot for outdoor ice skating in NYC is the Winter Village at Bryant Park.
 I recommend arriving early to beat the crowds, especially on weekends.
 You can bring your own skates or rent some from there.
 If you bring your own skates, it's FREE!.

-The Edge also currently offers a 'Sky Skate' experience, where you can indoor ice skate on the 100th floor of a skyscraper.
+The Edge also offers a 'Sky Skate' experience, where you can ice skate on a synthetic rink on the 100th floor of a skyscraper.

 NEW YORK CITY WITH CHILDREN